How To Bet Player Props On Caesars App

 Here are a few examples of novelty props that have become common during the big game:

-Here are a few such strategies that you should always keep in mind:
+Here are a few such strategies, don’t forget the betting rules, that you should always keep in mind:

 Many bettors ditch stats when they are placing prop bets, even though most of the team and player props still involve stats.
 This makes no sense to us at all.